tysjestbogiem/St-Andrews-Harbour-Trust/readme.txt

 >>>>> House Rules for GitHub - WordPress <<<<<

-What we should and shudn't push to GitHub:
+What we should and shoudn't push to GitHub:

 Push
   << Theme code (like style.css, functions.php)